PitonCMS/Engine/templates/help/client/pages.md

 * **Pending** The page is not visible.
 A future publish date has been set, and the page will automatically be visible on that date.
 * **Published** The page is visible.

-You can unpublish a page by changing the publish date to the future, or removing the publish date. **Note**: This may break links to your website!

 ### Custom Settings
 Your web designer may include custom page settings, which are specific bits of information to be used in the page.
 This may include examples such as: